akmalnawfer/3p-noon-daily-standup/README.md

 ## Akmal
-QueryEngine: waiting for APIs (waiting on Rohit to provide the APIs)
+QueryEngine: Start API integration

-HB: Review Sales Performance Dashboard code
+HB: Review Sales Performance Dashboard code => done, waiting for new changes, Discuss with Himanshu on the charts APIs

-InstaHelp: Check COM code
+InstaHelp: N/A

-Flash:
+Flash: N/A

-Magic:
+Magic: N/A

 ## Inhamul
-Magic: review INL module changes => contd, resolved bugs & going through backlog issues.
+Magic: Review completed user stories for next PROD release

 QueryEngine: Start working on screens when the APIs are ready (Split work w/ Akmal)